HDN-1D10T/divinity/README.md

     "success": "<authResult>0</authResult>"
 }
 ```
-#### Example - Check 500 results from Device Manufacturer B for default credentials:
+#### Example - Check 500 individual  results from Device Manufacturer B for default credentials:
-Let's say you wanted to get 500 IP results from Device Manufacturer B, and you have the config stored in a directory on the web along with additional configs you have created for finding different devices.
+Let's say you wanted to get 500 individual IP results from Device Manufacturer B, and you have the config stored in a directory on the web along with additional configs you have created for finding different devices.
 You want to store these IPs for later use without increasing your Shodan API query credits.

 You could use the following command to save a list of just the IP addresses to subsequently feed back into the application using the `-list` parameter, which would override the call to the Shodan API on the second run: